 - Professionalism is expected in all situations at all times.
-Course grades require successful completion of all components, as stated in the Professional Behaviors Evaluation, in order to meet minimum requirements for a passing grade (see Policy CU 6.0).
-This evaluation includes assessment of professional ethics/integrity, dependability/initiative/responsibility, and interpersonal skills/communication. - 2.
+Course grades require successful completion of all components, as stated in the Professional Behaviors Evaluation, in order to meet minimum requirements for a passing grade This evaluation includes assessment of professional ethics/integrity, dependability/initiative/responsibility, and interpersonal skills/communication.
+This - 2.
 The MLS student must consistently demonstrate professionalism towards lecturers, instructors, co-workers, fellow students, preceptors and proctors, program officials, and other health care professionals. - 3.
 Non-professional behavior is demonstrated by being disrespectful and/or disrupting class, and will not be tolerated.
 Disrespectful and disruptive behaviors include, but are not limited to the following:

-Use of cell phones other than in an emergency Disruptive and inattentive actions during classroom or other synchronous sessions Improper use of computers and all personal devices Confrontational discussions/communications
+Use of cell phones other than in an emergency

+Disruptive and inattentive actions during classroom or other synchronous sessions Improper use of computers and all personal devices

+Confrontational discussions/communications

 - 4. If a student is exhibiting non-professional behavior, she/he will be asked to terminate the inappropriate communication or behavior and/or may be asked to leave the session/clinical area.
 An instructor will complete the Non-professional Behavior Documentation Form, and ask that it be signed or acknowledged by the student.
 The Non-professional Behavior Form will initiate the instructor's completion of the Professional Behaviors Evaluation.
-Both forms then become a part of the student's file. - 5.
-Reports of unprofessional behavior may lead to a rating of "Not Acceptable" on the Professional Behaviors Evaluation, which in turn may lead to probation (see Policy SA 10.0).
+Both forms then become a part of the student's file. - Reports of unprofessional behavior may lead to a rating of "Not Acceptable" on the Professional Behaviors Evaluation, which in turn may lead a university response to violations of the University of Nebraska Student Code of Conduct (Code).